holdenlee/notebook/posts/tcs/machine_learning/neural_nets/adversarial.md

 * Sleeping in NN
 * Use some kind of calibration.
 I have a suspicion that cross-entropy simply doesn't generalize because losses are unbounded.
 * Active learning
 * Make Lipschitz/other regularization.
-Give noisy example with the kind of noise you want to be resistant against.
+Give noisy example with the kind of noise you want to be resistant against. (ex. use wavelet basis in convolution)
 * Boosting
+* $\iy\to 2$ norm.
+SDP relaxation, etc. (Jacob S)
+* Path norm SGD.
+* Quantization.
+Can we still get adversarial examples if all values are rounded to 0 or 1? (both during training and test) (Maybe adversarial for $L^1$ norm now, change the coordinates with largest gradient.)
+* PCA.
+Can we just kill coefficients of large components?
+Can we train adversarially against these?
+* Enforce sparsity (or recover manifold) in hidden layers.
+* "How much more does it cost to train this example correctly?"

 ## Blog posts